NashTech-Labs/angular10-winwheelJS/README.md

 # Angular10WinwheelJS

+This project is a boilerplate for the using the WinWheelJS library in angular.
+The App component is configured with the wheel, anyone can refactor it to use it in any way he/she wants.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.
+The project is generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.

+# Packages used
+- WinWheelJS version 2.8
+- GSAP 2.1.3

 ## Development server